Fazzoc/PsychCrimson/README.md

 Crimson's mission aim is to be an easier alternative to Source code development by providing the essentials only, to have the game running, while also providing quality of life improvements for the user.

-This removes things such as
+This does things such as
-- Vanilla weeks + assets
-- Unused code, files from said weeks
+- Vanilla weeks + contents from said weeks (such as code and assets)
-- No mod folder functionality, while manintaning COMPLETE Lua capabilities
+- No mod folder functionality, while manintaning COMPLETE Lua capabilities (as it's source focused)
 - AND MORE TO COME!!!

 ![Crimson-Logo (4)](https://github.com/Fazzoc/PsychCrimson/assets/87571200/bd341f11-1921-4d2f-ad8f-b939265b8103)